ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

 Problem definition
 ==================

-In this example, a generic algorithm is used to calculate the force required for a double clamped beam to deform a specific amount in its center.
+This example shows how to use a generic algorithm to calculate the force required for a double-clamped beam to deform a specific amount in its center.

 The beam model is the same as :ref:`ref_mapdl_beam`.
-It is made of ``BEAM188`` elements which span for 2.2 meters, and it fully clamped at both ends.
+It is made of ``BEAM188`` elements that span for 2.2 meters, and it fully clamped at both ends.

-The PyMAPDL beam model is defined in ``calculate_beam`` as follows:
+The PyMAPDL beam model is defined in the ``calculate_beam()`` function as follows:

 .. code-block:: python